eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-search.md

 ### Cancel

-After obtaining a subscription ID from a ["created"](#created) message, use a "cancel" message to stop Ditto from sending more pages of the search results.
+After obtaining a subscription ID from a ["created"](#created) event, use a ["cancel"](#cancel) command to stop Ditto from sending more pages of the search results.
-Pages in-flight may yet arrive, but the client will eventually stop receiving messages of the same subscription ID.
+Pages in-flight may yet arrive, but the client will eventually stop receiving events of the same subscription ID.

 | Field      | Value                   |
 |------------|-------------------------|